K6 Math Logo

 Another of his teachers, Thales, advised Pythagoras to travel to Egypt to learn more on the subjects of Mathematics and Astronomy.

-The Mathimatical Contributions of Pythagoras.
+The Mathematical Contributions of Pythagoras.

 Perhaps he is best known for his famous Geometry Theorem, now called Pythagoras’s Theorem.
 Although the use of the theorem was in use for almost 1000 years before Pythagoras, by the Babylonians, Pythagoras may have been the first to prove it… or was he?